 Kapstone-Medicial-Blog-Design-Controls-for-Medical-Devices-What-to-Know-4

-Keep in mind that it is normal and expected for design and development plans to evolve over time.
-Having to change your plan or any associated activities is not a sign that your process is inefficient—it’s a sign that you’re learning from your activities and optimizing them over time, the very purpose of medical device design controls!
+Keep in mind that it’s normal and expected for design and development plans to evolve over time.
+Having to change your plan or any associated activities is not a sign that your process is inefficient.
+Instead, it indicates that you’re learning from your activities and optimizing them over time — the very purpose of medical device design controls.

 Establish Design Input Requirements

-You can set yourself up for success by making your design inputs as comprehensive as possible.
-Consider the following:
+Set yourself up for success by making your design inputs as comprehensive as possible.
+Consider the following when establishing them in your traceability matrix:

 • Product’s intended use